janekfleper/typst-fancy-units/src/main.typ

   }
 }

+// Apply brackets to a unit
+//
+// - unit (content): The content to wrap in the brackets
+// - brackets (array): The array of brackets to apply
+// -> unit (content)
+//
+// If the outermost brackets are parentheses (type 0), they are removed
+// from the array of brackets.
+This follows the convention that the first
+// pair of parentheses is only used for grouping.
+#let apply-brackets(unit, brackets) = {
+  if brackets.at(-1) == 0 { _ = brackets.pop() }
+  for bracket in brackets { unit = unit-bracket(unit, bracket) }
+  unit
+}

 #let pattern-exponent = regex(":\^(?:-?)")//"(-[+\.\/\d]*)")
 // The base is directly included in the pattern.
 If there is no base captured,
 // this will count as an exponent format error.
 If the base contains a "^", this